Usmonali7/Usmonali7/README.md

 - 👋 Hi, I’m Usmonali
-- 👀 I’m interested in -
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on -
+- 🤝 I am looking for a friend to collaborate with
-- 📫 How to reach me -
+- 📫 How to reach me darkdevus@gmail.com
-- 😄 Pronouns: -
+- 😄 Pronouns: 👽
 - ⚡ Fun fact: -

 <!---